 - Preheat the oven to 400°F (200°C).

-- Peel and cube the sweet potatoes, then toss them with olive oil, salt, and pepper.
+- Peel and slice the sweet potatoes into 1-inch pieces.
+Toss with olive oil, salt, and pepper.

-- In a medium bowl, mix vinegar, garlic, mustard, lemon juice, honey, salt, and pepper.
-Slowly whisk in the olive oil until the dressing is smooth and well combined.
+- In a medium bowl, mix garlic, mustard, lemon juice, honey, salt, and pepper.
+Slowly whisk in the olive oil until smooth.

-- Plate the salad and serve immediately.
+- Drizzle with the dressing and toss gently to coat.
+Taste and adjust the seasoning.
+Plate and serve.
 Place extra dressing and a pepper mill on the table.